RosenUrkov/react-apollo-vs-react-redux-demo/README.md

 # react-apollo-vs-react-redux-demo

-Demos for the React Apollo vs. React Redux Lecture at 14.05.20
+Demos for the React Apollo vs. React Redux Lecture for DEV.BG at 14.05.20